QuantiusBenignus/BlahST/README.md

 - **Able to select speech input language and translate from the command line with the dedicated `wsiml` script**
 - **Instead of compiling whisper.cpp, can use a [downloaded](https://huggingface.co/Mozilla/whisperfile/tree/main) portable [whisperfile](https://huggingface.co/Mozilla/whisperfile) executable, just use the command-line flag '-w' when setting your hotkeys**
 - **NEW: Interaction with local LLMs via [llama.cpp](https://github.com/ggerganov/llama.cpp) or a [llamafile](https://github.com/Mozilla-Ocho/llamafile), producing textual answers or translations, that are both spoken back and available in the clipboard.
 This upgraded functionality is in the wsiAI script, which also does everything wsi does.** (TODO: A dedicated documentation section describing the AI assistant functions)
-- **HOT, EXPERIMENTAL: The blooper utility allows continuous "hands-free" speech input or dictation, with automatic pasting loop, using xdotool or ydotool.
+- **EXPERIMENTAL: The blooper utility allows continuous "hands-free" speech input or dictation, with automatic pasting loop, using xdotool or ydotool.
 On longer silence, the script will exit and can be reactivated with a hotkey.**
+- **HOT, EXPERIMENTAL: Added AI proofreader, that corrects (typos, grammar etc.) any selected editable text in any window.
+Triggered on the selected text by speech: "Computer, proofread ... or Computer be like Grammarly..".
+After a short while, the selected text should be automatically replaced by the LLM.**

 Using low-resource, optimized command-line tools, spoken text input happens very fast.
 Here is a demonstration video (please, UNMUTE the audio) with some local LLM features (AI assistant, translator, scheduller, CLI guide in testing stage):

 https://github.com/user-attachments/assets/877c699d-cf8b-4dd2-bc0e-75dee9054cf2